scemama/scemama.github.io/code_source/source/linux.rst

   user1@localhost $ screen

-User 2 connects to the screem
+User 2 connects to the screen

 .. code-block:: bash